jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     order by ProductID asc
     ```

 **IMPORTANT:** All timestamp fields **must either be removed from the table listing in the Power BI report or converted to Date fields** if they need to be listed in the report.
+Otherwise the [PowerBIIntegration](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual) functionality will produce errors.

 **NOTE:** Please remember your values for (catalog).(schema).products as we will use these later on.